GEOS-EUDR-RepoHub/Metadatabase-geodata/README.md

   Information on selected EUDR-relevant commodities (cattle, wood, cocoa, soy, palm oil, coffee, and rubber) as well as areas associated with general cropping systems.

 - **National Level Data**  *(to be released)*)
   Country-scale datasets supporting broader comparative or aggregated analyses.
+Only available for few countries.

+> ⚠️ **Disclaimer:** Each thematic domain may include multiple versions of a dataset, reflecting updates over time, as the production of remotely sensed derived products is continuously evolving and frequently revised.

 ---